SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_ARCHITECTURE.md

 This allows custom object types while providing sensible defaults.

+**Note on Templates:** If templates are not present in your vault, the system will use base templates with standard fields.
+Template files are not required for the system to function - they provide customization when needed.

 ### Command Documentation

 Each command has a specification file (cmd-*.md) with: